Call for Applications!

 • Employer’s circulation and audience demographic (Please indicate whether this media outlet serves a general audience or a specific ethnic or other minority community.)

-For freelance journalists: Freelance journalists should pre-pitch their idea to a media outlet, and obtain written confirmation (letter or email) from the assigning editor, indicating willingness to support the project, provided it meets appropriate editorial criteria.
+• For freelance journalists: Freelance journalists must pre-pitch their idea to a media outlet and obtain written confirmation (letter or email) from the assigning editor, indicating willingness to support the project, provided it meets appropriate editorial criteria.

 • Freelancers who do not have a confirmed media commitment will be considered based on the strength of their proposal.
 However, they must include a list of 2 to 3 potential media outlets and editors where they plan to pitch their long-form story.